List of Subjects

 SOK Project

 In addition to the academic component, SOK includes a compulsory project that connects classroom learning with real-world application.
-To support students in this process, two formal project meetings are held with an assigned tutor, one in the First Year and another in the Second Year.
-This ensures that students clearly understand the project requirements and receive personalised guidance throughout their work.
+To support students in this process, two formal project meetings are held with an assigned tutor, one in First Year and another in Second Year.
+This helps ensure that students understand the project requirements and receive personalised guidance throughout their project.

 Special Considerations